Joe Hill (activist)

-Joe Hill (October 7, 1879 – November 19, 1915), born Joel Emmanuel Hägglund and also known as Joseph Hillström, was a Swedish-American labor activist, songwriter, and member of the Industrial Workers of the World (IWW, familiarly called the "Wobblies").
+Joe Hill (born Joel Emmanuel Hägglund; October 7, 1879 – November 19, 1915) was a Swedish-American labor activist, songwriter, and member of the Industrial Workers of the World (IWW, familiarly called the "Wobblies").
 A native Swedish speaker, he learned English during the early 1900s, while working various jobs from New York to San Francisco.
 Hill, an immigrant worker frequently facing unemployment and underemployment, became a popular songwriter and cartoonist for the union.
-His most famous songs include "The Preacher and the Slave" (in which he coined the phrase "pie in the sky"), "The Tramp", "There Is Power in a Union", "The Rebel Girl", and "Casey Jones—the Union Scab", which express the harsh and combative life of itinerant workers, and call for workers to organize their efforts to improve working conditions.
+His songs include "The Preacher and the Slave" (in which he coined the phrase "pie in the sky"), "The Tramp", "There Is Power in a Union", "The Rebel Girl", and "Casey Jones—the Union Scab", which express the harsh and combative life of itinerant workers, and call for workers to organize their efforts to improve working conditions.

 In 1914, John G. Morrison, a Salt Lake City area grocer and former policeman, and his son were shot and killed by two men.
 The same evening, Hill arrived at a doctor's office with a gunshot wound, and briefly mentioned a fight over a woman.
 He refused to explain further, even after he was accused of the grocery store murders on the basis of his injury.
 Hill was convicted of the murders in a controversial trial.
 Following an unsuccessful appeal, political debates, and international calls for clemency from high-profile figures and workers' organizations, Hill was executed in November 1915.
 After his death, he was memorialized by several folk songs.
 His life and death have inspired books and poetry.

 The identity of the woman and the rival who supposedly caused Hill's injury, though frequently speculated upon, remained mostly conjecture for nearly a century.
 William M. Adler's 2011 biography of Hill presents information about a possible alibi, which was never introduced at the trial.
 According to Adler, Hill and his friend and countryman Otto Appelquist were rivals for the attention of 20-year-old Hilda Erickson, a member of the family with whom the two men were lodging.
 In a recently discovered letter, Erickson confirmed her relationship with the two men and the rivalry between them.
 The letter indicates that when she first discovered Hill was injured, he explained to her that Appelquist had shot him, apparently out of jealousy.

 Early life

 Joel Emmanuel Hägglund was born 1879 in Gävle (then spelled Gefle), a city in the province of Gästrikland, Sweden.
-He was the third child in a family of nine, where three children died young.
+He was the third child in a family of nine, of whom three children died young.
 His father, Olof, worked as a conductor on the Gefle-Dala railway line.
 Olof (1846–1887) died at the age of 41, and his death meant economic disaster for the family.
 Joe's mother Margareta Catharina (1844–1902) did, however, succeed in keeping the family together until she died when Joel was in his early twenties.